H Street Bikeway: overview

 Signals

 The staff report diagrams use the phrase ‘Traffic Signal (Eastbound/Westbound) to be Modified or Replaced’.
 I am very concerned with ‘replaced’.
-The city has a penchant for replacing signal, and controller boxes, that do not need to be replaced, raising the cost of projects or wasting money that could be better spent on other parts of the project.
+The city has a penchant for replacing signals, and controller boxes, that do not need to be replaced, raising the cost of projects or wasting money that could be better spent on other parts of the project.

 The presentation diagrams show bicycle signal faces at 5th Street and 6th Street, but not 7th Street, 8th Street or 9th Street.
-Bicycle signals are necessary for the safe operation of two-way separated bikeways.
+Bicycle signals are necessary at every intersection for the safe operation of two-way separated bikeways.
 It is possible they were neglected on the diagrams, but they cannot be neglected in the project.

 Capitol Corridor gets more TIRCP funds